TrilbyWhite/goldy-gopher/README.md

 ## Building

-Gold & Gainer depend on libc and libedit.
+Gold & Gainer depend on libc, libedit, and libmagic.
 A Makefile is provided and can be passed PREFIX (default=/usr) and DESTDIR variables.

 * Libc: Builds have only been confirmed against glibc.
 Errors building against any POSIX compliant libc implementation will be considered bugs - please